kurdish-studies/urartian_kurdish/readme.md

 </div>

 <div>
-<p>Urartian language is considered a Hurro-Urartian language which was a the main language of the inhabitants of the
+<p>Urartian language is considered a Hurro-Urartian language which was the main language of the inhabitants of the
 Iron Age kingdom of Urartu (a.k.a.
 Kingdom of Van) (Biaini or Biainili in Urartian).
 The kingdom was a grographical region centered around lake Van in the northern Kurdistan (south-eastern Anatolia).